Home Sun, Moon & Space March Equinox

 Sun Directly Above the Equator

-An equinox is the exact instant when the Sun is directly overhead the equator and the Earth's rotational axis is tilted neither towards nor away from the Sun.
+An equinox is the exact instant when the Sun is directly overhead the equator and the Earth's rotational axis is tilted neither toward nor away from the Sun.
 In technical terms, this means that at the instant of the equinox, the Earth's celestial equator, which is the equator's imaginary projection into space, intersects with the center of the Sun.

 In any given calendar year, this happens twice, first around March 20 (March equinox) and then again around September 22 (September equinox).

 Many people around the world celebrate the whole day, usually March 21, as the March equinox.
-In reality, however, it occurs at a specific moment in time and its date at any given location is determined by the exact instant when the Sun is overhead the equator.
+In reality, however, it occurs at a specific moment in time, and its date at any given location is determined by the exact instant when the Sun is overhead the equator.

 Varying Equinox Dates